Frontiers in Otolaryngology – Head and Neck Surgery (FOHNS)

 To advance the practice of otorhinolaryngology and of head and neck surgery and promote this scientific research for the benefit of humanity.

-The scope of OHNS is broad, encompassing all otorhinolaryngology-head and neck surgery subspecialties.
-OHNS will feature original research (negative and positive results), analyses, reviews (systematic, narrative, and mini-reviews), letters to the editor, case reports, news, practice updates, thought-provoking editorials, expert opinion articles, forward-looking perspectives, commentaries, images, and book reviews.
-OHNS will also publish papers that cover in vitro and animal studies.
+The scope of FOHNS is broad, encompassing all otorhinolaryngology-head and neck surgery subspecialties.
+FOHNS will feature original research (negative and positive results), analyses, reviews (systematic, narrative, and mini-reviews), letters to the editor, case reports, news, practice updates, thought-provoking editorials, expert opinion articles, forward-looking perspectives, commentaries, images, and book reviews.
+FOHNS will also publish papers that cover in vitro and animal studies.

 Subject areas include, but are not limited to, otology, rhinology, laryngology, head and neck surgery, chronic ear infection, hearing loss, cochlear implants, sinonasal disorders, rhinitis and rhinosinusitis, Phonosurgery, thyroid surgery, head and neck cancer, Craniomaxillo-facial surgery, facial plastic surgery, snoring and sleep medicine, salivary gland disorders, Otoneurology, audiology, and pediatric otolaryngology.